Berserk-Games/Tabletop-Simulator-API/docs/externaleditorapi.md

 }
 ```

 To execute Lua code for an object in the game that object must have an associated script in TTS.
 Otherwise the TTS scripting engine will fail with an error "function \<executeScript\>: Object reference not set to an instance of an object".
-Once the in-game editor shows a script associated with an object then TTS will be able to execute Lua code send by this message for that object.
+Once the in-game editor shows a script associated with an object then TTS will be able to execute Lua code sent via JSON message for that object.

 ```JSON
 {